 Because Helm's aim with fixed income is to get the maximum return with a minimum of volatility, we hold the maturity of fixed income to five years and less.
-At this time, bonds of longer maturities pay a lower yield than those of shorter durations.
-If this changes and longer-term bonds begin to pay a higher yield than short-term notes and bills, Helm will consider pushing to slightly longer-term holdings.
+At this time, bonds of longer maturities pay about the same yield as those of shorter durations.
+If this changes and longer-term bonds begin to pay a significantly higher yield than short-term notes and bills, Helm will consider pushing to slightly longer-term holdings.